1. What is Homespot?

 All other applicants are Home Starters.
 This includes applicants that have been assessed as threatened with homelessness within the next 2 months.

-We aim to let 45% of our vacant houses to Home Seekers, 27.5% to Home Movers and 27.5% to Home Starters.
+We aim to let 45% of our vacant properties to Home Seekers, 27.5% to Home Movers and 27.5% to Home Starters.

 What priority will I have for housing?